Tinsley Waterhouse

-Tinsley Waterhouse is an Australian R&B and blues musician.
+Tinsley Robert Waterhouse is an Australian R&B and blues musician.
 He has performed in various groups since the late 1960s, initially as a drummer.
 As a vocalist he led numerous line-ups of the Tinsley Waterhouse Band from July 1980.
-He has released three albums, After the Mudd You've Got ...
+They have released three albums, After the Mudd You've Got ...
 The Tinsley Waterhouse Band (October 1982), Hangin' Round (1985), and I've Been Dreaming (1988).